sjn/introducing-se/docs.md

 ### What is Street Epistemology?

 * «SE» among friends, is...
-* A way to help us have better talks about difficult topics
+* A way to help us have better talks about hard topics
 * A conversational toolbox to help explore ideas and beliefs
 * A community of people who practice SE in a friendly setting